zachmccabe/zachmccabe.github.io/_travel/travel.md

-## Pinned

-Assembled 6 of my favorite books on cross-cultural communication into this [reading list.]
+📌 Assembled 6 of my favorite books on cross-cultural communication into this [reading list.]

 [reading list.]: https://www.zachmccabe.com/travel/reading-list

-## Notes
+---

 No signal?
 Some tactics I like to use when communicating across [timezones.]
 To the tune of that David Bowie line about Mars.